 John Cale (1975)

 A rare Presley hit in which he is credited as co-writer, "Heartbreak Hotel" topped the charts for seven weeks, and went to No. 1 on the country list as well.
-Cale, in keeping with his reputation for outsider rock with the Velvet Underground, reassembles this track into a darkly foreboding dirge as part of 1975's Slow Dazzle, which featured Brian Eno and Phil Manzanera from Roxy Music.
+In keeping with his reputation for outsider rock with the Velvet Underground, John Cale reassembles this track into a darkly foreboding dirge as part of 1975's Slow Dazzle, which featured Brian Eno and Phil Manzanera from Roxy Music.

 • "Can't Help Falling in Love"